payalbal/aus-ppms/readme.md

 # ala_dataprep.R
-ALA download and processing scriptsa sourced from: https://github.com/cwarecsiro/gdmEngine
+ALA download and processing scriptsa adapted from: https://github.com/cwarecsiro/gdmEngine

 # dataprocessing.R
 To be updated